vaibhav-patil7777/Trader-Performance/README.md

 ---

 ## Overview
-This repository contains the solution to the Round-0 assignment for the Data Science Intern role at Primetrade.ai.
 The objective of this assignment is to analyze how market sentiment (Fear/Greed) relates to trader behavior and performance on Hyperliquid.
 Insights from this analysis can inform smarter trading strategies.

 ---